-Purpose: To open the Wizard used to create an Enterprise Routing Solution.
+Purpose: To open the Wizard used for Enterprise Routing.

 - 1. Insert the Universal Routing CD. - 2.
 Double-click setup.exe in the root directory to install the Wizards that are specific to Universal Routing.
-The Wizard Manager doesn't know how to configure Enterprise Routing or Network Routing until you run this file. - Note: The steps below assume you have already installed Framework Configuration Wizard, Media Configuration Wizard for T-Servers, and the Stat Server Wizard. - 3.
-After installing the Wizards, open Genesys Wizard Manager.
+The Wizard Manager doesn't know how to configure Enterprise Routing or Network Routing until you run this file.

+Note: The steps below assume you have already installed Framework Configuration Wizard, Media Configuration Wizard for T-Servers, and the Stat Server Wizard.

+3. After installing the Wizards, open Genesys Wizard Manager.
 From the Start menu, the default is: